 Indeed, it was often only dialogue (Bakhtin, 1981) that could help, and knowledge of the subject was a key to this dialogue.
 Speaking of one student who had asked about Marketing after a tutorial, one lecturer commented that “I really had to explain it chapter and verse to her”.
-Similarly, another lecturer spoke about explaining the individual nuances of different jargon in leadership to students, commenting of the importance of “trying to explain to them how the terms have developed over time and explain to them very often these terms have been developed for kind of, for marketing purposes as much as anything else”.
+Similarly, another lecturer spoke about explaining the individual nuances of different jargon in leadership to students, commenting on the importance of “trying to explain to them how the terms have developed over time and explain to them very often these terms have been developed for kind of, for marketing purposes as much as anything else”.
 This lecturer commented that “it’s not so much the vocabulary they struggle with, it’s the context and how the words are used.”
 Another lecturer spoke about a student who had struggled but continually asked questions after class and as a result of engaging in dialogue in this way, successfully learned what was required: “she would always be there… at 5.00… outside the office… she realised very early I’m struggling here…her dissertation blossomed from the back end of January.”
-Here the student could be described as being highly responsibilized, but they were only able to succeed by being responsibilized to engage in subject context dialogue with experts.

 Dialogue was also key in explaining what was required to students.
 One design lecturer commented on how they “always explain the marking criteria… I often put it up on a slide….but I don’t actually know how useful that is because the terms are specialist terms….specific to the module really.”
 Notably, this lecturer spoke of an approach whereby a Masters student from a particular country had been employed as a translator to help other students from that country with the subject material.
 This person “was great and we didn’t have fails when [he/she] was there… she had a masters in Design… she understood the context of the language…[he/she] didn’t want to leave but it was a funding issue.”